 A virtual version of this event was held on July 20 – 21, 2020.
-The in-person version of this event has been rescheduled for July 26–30, 2021.
+The in-person version of this event has been rescheduled to Summer 2022.
 Please go to this webpage for more information on the rescheduled event: https://simons.berkeley.edu/workshops/algorithm-design-law-and-policy

 Two decades ago, Lawrence Lessig famously coined the term “code is law,” speaking to the importance of computer code as a central regulating force in the digital era.
 Today, as the usage of algorithms in society is exploding, it is becoming increasingly clear that algorithms are regulating human behavior in a variety of different manners.
 Algorithms have been infiltrating — and increasingly governing — every aspect of our lives as individuals and as a society.
 Governance by algorithms raises a whole new set of technical, social, ethical, and legal challenges, to ensure accountability, fairness, and equality, as well as fundamental rights such as privacy and free speech.
 Furthermore, this development reflects the rise of unmonitored private power, which may escape traditional checks and balances.